 More than likely this won't happen before September, maybe the first or second week.
 We will probably miss the start of the NFL football season for our teams (Ravens and Packers) but hey, that's what DVRs are for.

 Am I looking forward to it?
 Not all of it, but then you gotta do what you gotta do.
 Guys, here's another object lesson for you: When wifey nags you to go in for that PSA test or biopsy do not fob her off.
 She has your best interests at heart.
 Yeah, the biopsy was bloody uncomfortable in parts, but tolerable and no where as bad as the outcome had cancer taken over everything.

-Specialized in space physics and solar physics, developed first astronomy curriculum for Caribbean secondary schools, have written nine books - the most recent: 'Astronomy & Astrophysics: Notes, Problems and Solutions' and earlier, 'Physics Notes for Advanced Level' and 'A History of Caribbean Secondary School Astronomy'.
+Specialized in space physics and solar physics, developed first astronomy curriculum for Caribbean secondary schools, have written nine books - the most recent: BEYOND ATHEISM, BEYOND GOD and earlier, 'Astronomy & Astrophysics: Notes, Problems and Solutions', 'Physics Notes for Advanced Level' and 'A History of Caribbean Secondary School Astronomy'.
 It details the background to my development and implementation of the first ever astronomy curriculum for secondary schools in the Caribbean.